William Kentridge: Art market

 Kentridge's artworks are among the most sought-after and expensive works in South Africa: "a major charcoal drawing by world-renowned South African artist William Kentridge could set you back some £250,000".
-Kentridge is represented by Goodman Gallery and Marian Goodman Gallery in New York and Lia Rumma Gallery in Italy.
+Kentridge is represented by Goodman Gallery, Lia Rumma Gallery and Hauser & Wirth (since 2024).
+From 1999 to 2024, he worked with Marian Goodman Gallery.

 The South African record for Kentridge is R6.6 million ($320,000), set at Aspire Art Auctions in Johannesburg in 2018.
-One of his works reached $600,000 at Sotheby's New York in 2011.
+One of his bronze pieces reached $1.5 million at Sotheby's New York in 2013.